bmackenty/Javascript-game/README.md

 There is an always out-of-date online version of this, https://yeoldequiveringcommunistzombies.com/

-The goal of this project is to create a fun, funny, humourous, side-splittingly funny, laugh-until-you-blow-chunks game that can be enjoyed by anyone over the age of 60 or who is mostly blind.
+The goal of this project is to create a fun, funny, humourous, side-splittingly funny, laugh-until-you-blow-chunks game that can be enjoyed by anyone who has a sense of humour.

 Tasks are broken in levels of difficulty.
 You are not allowed to rewrite the whole thing.
 All commits must be well documented.
-Commits shouldn't break anything unless you really need tyo.
+Commits shouldn't break anything unless you really need to.
+Feel free to download a copy of this and tweak.

 == Really difficult programming tasks ==